 Introduction to Data Management Practices

-National course open for PhD students, postdocs, researchers and other employees within all Swedish universities.
-This course will introduce important aspects of Research Data Management through a series of lectures and hands-on computer exercises.
-The course is intended for researchers that want to take the first steps towards a more systematic and reproducible approach to analysing and managing research data.
+National Bioinformatics Infrastructure Sweden (NBIS) gives a course in research data management practices.
+This workshop in Data Management is a unique event to provide an introduction to practices for better management of data for PhD students, postdocs, researchers, and other employees within all Swedish universities.
+The workshop will introduce important aspects of research data management through a series of lectures, demonstrations, and hands-on computer exercises.
+The course is intended for researchers who want to take the first steps towards a more systematic and reproducible approach to analysing and managing research data.

 Topics covered will include:

 - Organising data, files and folders in research projects

 - Describing data with metadata

 - Cleaning tabular data and metadata with OpenRefine

 - Writing basic recipes for data analysis and visualisation with R

 - Versioning data, documents and scripts (e.g. by using Git & GitHub)